samnzay/Ansible-for-DevOps-Engineers/2-Ansible-Labs/2-ad-hoc-commands/Readme.md

 ```
 ### Attention Windows Users!

->**warning**: If you are using Windows and running virtual environment with Vagrant Virtuabox, `Make sure you ssh into ansible-control Linux VM` with `vagrant ssh` command, or use MobaXterm. otherwise you will not be able to use ansible on windows.
+> :warning: **Warning**If you are using Windows and running virtual environment with Vagrant Virtuabox, `Make sure you ssh into ansible-control Linux VM` with `vagrant ssh` command, or use MobaXterm. otherwise you will not be able to use ansible on windows.

 In your parent directory where Vagrantfile resides, run:
 ```shell